-Historian mirror primary server is installed.
 In addition, the following components are installed:

 - The RemoteCollectorConfigurator utility: A command-line tool, which allows you to manage collectors remotely.
-By default, it is located in the C:\Program Files\GE Digital \NonWebCollectorInstantiationTool folder.
-For instructions on using this utility, refer to Remote Collector Management. - The UAA Configuration tool: A utility that allows you to specify the UAA server details to match with the UAA server used by Web-based Clients.
-By default, it is located in the C:\Program Files\Proficy\Proficy Historian\x64\Server folder.
-For instructions on using this tool, refer to Change the UAA Server. - 1.
-Install the distributed nodes using the installer (page 64) or at a command prompt (page 70). - 2.
-While installing the Historian server, if you have allowed the installer to create Historian security groups, create a local Windows user with the format <Web-based Clients server name>.admin, and add the user to the ihSecurityAdmins group.
+By default, it is located in the C:\Program Files\GE Digital\NonWebCollectorInstantiationTool folder.
+For instructions on using this utility, refer to Remote Collector Management. - The Proficy Authentication Configuration tool: A utility that allows you to specify the Proficy Authentication server details to match with the Proficy Authentication server used by Web-based Clients.
+By default, it is located in the C:\Program Files\Proficy \Proficy Historian\x64\Server folder.
+For instructions on using this tool, refer to Change the Proficy Authentication Server (page 54).

+While installing the Historian server, if you have allowed the installer to create Historian security groups, create a local Windows user with the format <Web-based Clients server name>.admin, and add the user to the ihSecurityAdmins group (page 158).